Update: This article has been revised to report corrected staff numbers.

 “We can’t run out of money because we can’t get any more money,” Bosch said.
 “We could rely on Pierce County, we could get a warrant register, where they help us basically pay our bills, but they’ll charge us a lot.”

-One dramatic budget increase was overtime and paying for seven new firefighters hired in 2022, bringing the line staff to 33.
-Those include 12 new hires made or put into motion by former Fire Chief Dustin Morrow, who left the department December 1 to take over Central Pierce Fire & Rescue.
+Two dramatic budget increases were overtime in 2021 and paying for eight new firefighters hired in 2022, bringing the line staff to 34.
+Those include 14 hires made or put into motion by former Fire Chief Dustin Morrow, who left the department December 1 to take over Central Pierce Fire & Rescue.

 “A big chunk is $300,000 of (budgeted) increased overtime,” Swinhart said.
 “We expect that it’s going to come down and that increase will probably not be necessary because of these new people.”